mergeability/mergeable/README.md

 ## Usage

 ### Install the app
-1. [Install and Configure](https://github.com/apps/mergeable) the Mergeable GitHub App.
+1. [Install](https://github.com/apps/mergeable) the Mergeable GitHub App.
 2. [Configure](#configuration) Mergeable or do nothing else and just go with the default.
 3. Ensure branch is protected and [Require status checks to pass before merging](https://help.github.com/articles/enabling-required-status-checks/) is checked.